-A Rare 19th Century Wood Back Ornament, Espiritu Santo Island in Northern Vanuatu
+A Rare 19th Century Vanuatu Wood Back Ornament Espiritu Santo Island in Northern Vanuatu

 |Size||37cm x 39cm|

-This rare and beautiful 19th Century Men’s Back Ornament is from Espiritu Santo Island in Samna Province in Northern Vanuatu ( formerly known as The New Hebrides Islands)
+This rare and beautiful Men’s Back Ornament is from Espiritu Santo Island in Samna Province in Northern Vanuatu ( formerly known as The New Hebrides Islands)

 It would have been worn only by a man of a certain grade in the men’s secret societies for which Vanuatu is well known.
 Artworks and Ornaments were made specifically for levels or grades in the men’s secret societies.
 I have looked very hard for a historical photo of a man wearing one of these ornaments but I haven’t found it yet, I am sure that one exists.
 If you see a photo of one being worn could you please let me know?

 The fine ovoid form is flat on the side it would have rested on the man’s back.
-There is pecked designs around the edge of the wood ornament, it has a fine tree bark string belt decorated with old trade beads that was used to attach it to your waist.
+There are pecked designs around the edge of the wood ornament, it has a fine tree bark string belt decorated with old trade beads that were used to attach it to your waist.

 Provenance: Captain William Campbell Thomson ( 1851 – 1934 ).
 The Todd Barlin Collection of Oceanic Art